dalong0514/readnotes/20210106计算原文/2021060Learning-React2Ed/2021060Learning-React0301.md

 1 display.
 Takes a target function and returns a function that will send a time to the target.
 In this example, the target will be console.log.

 2 formatClock.
 Takes a template string and uses it to return clock time formatted based on the criteria from the string.
-In this example, the template is「hh:mm:ss tt」.
+In this example, the template is "hh:mm:ss tt".
 From there, formatClock will replace the placeholders with hours, minutes, seconds, and time of day.

 3 prependZero.
 Takes an object's key as an argument and prepends a zero to the value stored under that object's key.
 It takes in a key to a specific field and prepends values with a zero if the value is less than 10.